Ku-Tadao/fontys/SEM2/README.md

   - K-08.1: The software must be reliable and free of critical bugs.

 ## Use-cases Assignment
-De volgende stap in het ontwikkelen van de applicatie is om op basis van de requirements Use Cases te maken.
-Een Use Case beschrijft “wie” met het betreffende systeem “wat” kan doen.
-Use Cases bestaan uit een scenariobeschrijving.
-De relatie tussen de Actoren en hun Use-Cases kunnen in een Use-Casediagram worden weergegeven.
-Let er op dat zo'n diagram waardeloos is zonder de beschrijvingen.
+The next step in developing the application is to create Use Cases based on the requirements.
+A Use Case describes "who" can do "what" with the system in question.
+Use Cases consist of a scenario description.
+The relationship between the Actors and their Use Cases can be represented in a Use Case diagram.
+Note that such a diagram is worthless without the descriptions.

 ### Reddit Use Cases
 Field | Description